thecheatah/vapor-server-codegen/README.md

 ```
 git clone https://github.com/thecheatah/SwiftVapor-swagger-codegen
 cd SwiftVapor-swagger-codegen
-mvn package
+./build.sh
 ```

-The `mvn package` command will run test that include a swift project.
-This project was created on MacOS with Swift 5 installed.
-To ignore tests run `mvn -Dmaven.test.skip=true package`.
-The project also contains `SwiftVapor3Codegen/src/test/resources/swift/VaporTestServer/run_linux_test` to run the tests in a docker container.
+The `./build.sh` command will run `mvn -Dmaven.test.skip=true package` to build the java package without running test and produce a docker image `synology:5350/swagger-codegen/swift/vapor-server-codegen`.
+This project was created on MacOS with Swift 5.1.3 installed.
+The project also contains `./src/test/resources/AllTest/VaporTestServer/run_linux_test` and `./src/test/resources/WithoutAuthTest/VaporTestServer/run_linux_test` to run the tests in a docker container.

 ## How do I run this project?

-Once the package has been created, you will find `SwiftVapor3-swagger-codegen-1.0.0.jar` in the `target` directory.
+Once the package has been created, you will find `vapor-server-codegen-4.0.0.jar` in the `target` directory.

 You can now generate the Vapor Server Interface Package from a swagger file.

 ```
-java -cp SwiftVapor3-swagger-codegen-1.0.0.jar:swagger-codegen-cli-3.0.7.jar io.swagger.codegen.v3.cli.SwaggerCodegen generate -l SwiftVapor3 -i ./codegen_test.yml -o ./output/MyApiVaporInterface --additional-properties projectName=MyApiVaporInterface
+java -cp vapor-server-codegen-4.0.0.jar:swagger-codegen-cli-3.0.7.jar io.swagger.codegen.v3.cli.SwaggerCodegen generate -l SwiftVapor4 -i ./codegen_test.yml -o ./output/MyApiVaporInterface --additional-properties projectName=MyApiVaporInterface
 ```

 The `swagger-codegen-cli-3.0.7.jar` can be built from the [swagger-codegen](https://github.com/swagger-api/swagger-codegen) package.
 Personally, I use the one from maven `.m2/repository/io/swagger/codegen/v3/swagger-codegen-cli/3.0.7/swagger-codegen-cli-3.0.7.jar` This project depends on it and will be pulled in to your maven cache.